en de

 Others are more lifestyle-focused, with a lot of attention put on improving the diet of users.
 Making an overall lifestyle change will be a better fit for some people, especially those trying to lose weight.

-Buy a month-long subscription or take advantage of free trials until you find the app that is the best fit for you, and then enjoy making all of your fitness dreams a reality!
+Buy a month-long subscription or take advantage of free trials until you find the app that is the best fit for you, and then enjoy making all of your fitness dreams a reality.

-Written by
+Written by Isabel Mayfield

 Isabel Mayfield is a certified yoga instructor with over 10 years of experience in the fitness industry.
 She is passionate about self-improvement and loves to help people improve their sense of self-worth through education and support in meeting their fitness goals.